 PROGRESS REPORT by Lillian Beltaos

-It’s been five days since our celebration event and the photos, videos and comments are coming in, that simply put, I cannot do a summary report, implying the end of this significant moment, since nothing has ended!
-So, let me put a “pause” button on, and at this moment in time in this great City of Edmonton, give you all a bit of a reflection on what has taken place thus far.
+It’s been five days since our celebration event and the photos, videos and comments are still coming in, and, simply put, I cannot do a summary report, since that implies the end of this significant moment, but nothing has ended!
+So, let me put the “pause” button on, and at this moment in time, in this great City of Edmonton, give you all a bit of a reflection on what has taken place thus far.

 Nikola Tesla is unique!